 Hypnotherapy for narcissistic abuse

 Narcissistic abuse can leave you feeling very drained and exhausted, both during and in the aftermath.
-Most victims are trauma-bonded where they become addicted to the abuse cycle, so they will find that they are intertwined in the cycle of love-bombing, devaluing and discarding before they are ready to go no contact.
-The break up will feel like no other because the individual is unable to move forward in many aspects of their life.
+Most victims are trauma-bonded where they become addicted to the abuse cycle.
+They will find that they are intertwined in the cycle of love-bombing, devaluing, and discarding before they are ready to go no contact.
+The break-up will feel like no other because the individual is unable to move forward in many aspects of their life.

 Most survivors come to the realisation that they have been a victim of narcissistic abuse much later on, and when they are too deep into the relationship, they find they are desperately trying to make the relationship work, but their efforts are thwarted.
 They find themselves stuck, and not being able to let go becomes a challenge because they are desperate to make the relationship work.

-Many victims are left with symptoms of complex post-traumatic stress disorder, and managing their general day to day can be a struggle.
-Abuse survivors may find that they experience low self-esteem and confidence, anger, disbelief, insomnia, panic attacks, anxiety, triggering moments and many more.
+Many victims are left with symptoms of complex post-traumatic stress disorder, (PTSD), and managing their general day to day can be a struggle.
+Abuse survivors may find that they experience low self-esteem and confidence, anger, disbelief, insomnia, panic attacks, anxiety, triggering moments, and many more.

 Hypnotherapy for narcissistic abuse